Medically reviewed by Drugs.com. Last updated on Nov 28, 2020.

 - Use with care in children.
 Talk with the doctor.

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking Vfend (voriconazole suspension), call your doctor right away.
+- This medicine may cause harm to an unborn baby.
+Women must use birth control while taking Vfend (voriconazole suspension).
+If you get pregnant, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.